 Visible Transmittance

 This entails surface transmittance.
-In simple, it is the ability of a window surface to transmit radiant energy.
+In simple, a window surface can transmit radiant energy.
 NFRC range is 0-1.
-A lower value signifies dimmer room and vice-versa.
+A lower value signifies a dimmer room and vice-versa.
 In this case, when choosing, it will depend on whether you want your living space dimmer or brighter.

 Condensation Resistance

-CR determines how well a window resists the formation of water droplets (condensation) in the inside surface.
+CR determines how well a window resists the formation of water droplets (condensation) on the inside surface.
 The NFRC range is 1-100.
 The lower the number, the more condensate it will form.

 Reliable Window Replacement